kjmears/kjmears.github.io/_posts/sketchbooks/2014-02-14-sketchbook-oct13-feb14.markdown

 This one also included the excellent Handheld conference which [I sketchnoted like the wind](/sketchnotes/handheld13/)

-This week included my most favourite thing which is to be asked to come up with [some illustrations]({% post_url 2014-02-14-apple-slides %}).
+This week included my most favourite thing which is to be asked to come up with [some illustrations][slides].
 I tend to default to what seems to becoming my 'style'; Mainly, I think becauseI can do them pretty quickly and give people the chance to see how I'm thinking.

 <section>
 <div class="panel">